INF200 Advanced Programming

 Evaluation of the programming project in two parts:

-- Presentation and individual discussion of project (0-30 points).
+- Individual presentation of the project (0-30 points).

 - Handed-in source code and documentation (0-70 points).